collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-1.md

 Entries will be evaluated on the time to find the pose estimate and the difference between the estimated pose and the ground truth.
-All algorithms must output a needle pose within 10 seconds, by either publishing the pose on the specified ROS topic or calling the specified Python method.
+All algorithms must output a needle pose (with respect to the ECM pose) within 60 seconds, by either publishing the pose on the specified ROS topic or calling the specified Python method.
 The pose difference will be determined by the distance between three fixed points on the needle: tip, middle and end.
 All entries that meet the time requirement will be ranked by the sum of the three distance errors.